solliancenet/MCW-Migrate-Linux-OSS-DB-to-Azure/Hands-on lab/HOL step-by-step - Migrate and modernize case for Linux and OSS DB to Azure.md

 ## After the hands-on lab

 Duration: 15 minutes

+After you have successfully completed the hands-on lab step-by-step, you will want to delete the Resource Group created.
+This will free up your subscription from future charges.

 ### Task 1: Delete the resource group to remove the lab environment